How to Ride Tiana's Bayou Adventure at Disneyland

 Reminder: We have a full one-day Disneyland Itinerary post here.

-If you don’t want to pay for Lightning Lane access, your other option is to use the virtual queue.
-The virtual queue will be accessible in the Disneyland app and will have two enrollment periods, at 7AM and 12PM.
+If you don’t want to pay for Lightning Lane access (or if you get a Lightning Lane but want to ride twice), your other option is to use the virtual queue.
+The virtual queue will be accessible in the Disneyland app and will have three enrollment periods, at 7AM, 12PM, and 4PM.
 You can read more virtual queue details at the Disneyland website here.

 While we’ve only ever missed out on a virtual queue once (I think) in dozens of tries, it’s worth remembering it is something close to a lottery.
 You want to be in the system ready to tap at 6:59:59AM.
 Then you get whatever boarding group you get, and you hope it gets called.

-My honest expectation is that prepared people who rely on the virtual queue on November 15 will have a great chance at getting on the ride.
-Put another way, if you aren’t buying Lightning Lane Multi Pass already, I don’t think you need to buy it just for Tiana’s Bayou Adventure.
+When would I rely solely on the virtual queue?
+Personally, I think if you aren’t buying Lightning Lane Multi Pass already, I don’t think you need to buy it just for Tiana’s Bayou Adventure.
 That said, these things always turn on how much of a “must ride” it is for you.

 What’s Next?

 Once the ride switches the regular standby and its place in rope drop and Lightning Lane priority settles, we’ll update the rest of our posts.
-For now, you either get on it via the virtual queue or via Lightning Lane Multi Pass, and you just ride when it’s your time.
+For now, you either get on it via the virtual queue or via Lightning Lane Multi Pass (or both), and you just ride when it’s your time.

 All Your Other Disneyland Planning Questions Answered